Chronyd

 interface system

-See the clock_readonly option in Configuration Options, and the interface option in Instance-specific Configuration Options
+See the clock_readonly option in Configuration Options, and the interface option in Instance-specific Configuration Options.

 • From version 3.4.0 onwards, sfptpd supports chronyd as NTP server when either sfptpd or chronyd is statically configured not to discipline the system clock.
 For example to enable the chronyd and PPS use case, launch chronyd with the -x option.

-Xilinx recommends that chronyd is disabled and standard NTP installed when NTP functionality is required.
+AMD recommends that chronyd is disabled and standard NTP installed when NTP functionality is required.